-A. JOURNAL MEETINGS
+A. Journal Meetings

-1. Regular meetings - The Editor-in-Chief shall call and preside at regular meetings of the entire Journal through the Fall and Spring semesters but not less than once per semester.

-- 2. Special meetings The Editor-in-Chief or any Senior Board member may call a special meeting at any time throughout the year if proper notice is given to all members. - 3.
-Notice Notice for any meeting is sufficient if it is posted on the Journal bulletin board, placed in each member's hangfile, or sent via email no later than seven (7) days prior to the meeting. - 4.
-Quorum One-half of all members shall constitute a quorum unless otherwise specified by the Bylaws. - 5.
+- 1. Regular meetings The Editor-in-Chief shall call and preside at regular meetings of the entire Journal through the Fall and Spring semesters but not less than once per semester. - 2.
+Special meetings The Editor-in-Chief or any Senior Board member may call a special meeting at any time throughout the year if proper notice is given to all members. - 3.
+Notice Notice for any meeting is sufficient if it is sent via email no later than seven (7) days prior to the meeting. - 4.
+Quorum Fifty-One percent of all members shall constitute a quorum unless otherwise specified by the Bylaws. - 5.
 Voting: - a.
 An affirmative vote of a majority of members in attendance is required for any action. - b.
 No absentee voting is allowed. - 6.
-The nature of meetings shall be discussion and approval of the Journal's general policies, operations, and procedures. - 7.
-All proposals that require an affirmative vote must be submitted in writing to the Editor-in-Chief and distributed to all members prior to the meeting in which the vote is anticipated. - 8.
+The nature of meetings shall be discussion and approval of the Journal's general policies, operations, and procedures.

+- 7. All proposals that require an affirmative vote must be submitted in writing to the Editor-in-Chief and distributed to all members prior to the meeting in which the vote is anticipated. - 8.
 Attendance is mandatory for all members.
 Failure to attend these meetings without prior approval of the Editor-in-Chief may result in disciplinary action as outlined in Article V.